myersm0/WatershedParcellation.jl/README.md

 # make a KDTree that will assist in nearest neighbors search in the rotation process
 tree = KDTree(coordinates(c[hem]); leafsize = 10)

-# generate some random 3x3x3 arrays that will be used to rotate the parcels
+# generate 1000 random 3x3x3 arrays that will be used to rotate the parcels
 rotational_params = make_rotations(1000)

 # now with the help of those two items, create a vector of 1000 rotated parcellations